alexfalkowski/bezeichner/README.md

 Each generator has the following properties:
 - A distinct name.
-- The kind of generator (uuid, ksuid, ulid, snowflake, pg, redis).
+- The kind of generator (uuid, ksuid, ulid, xid, snowflake, pg, redis).
 - The prefix of the identifier.
 - The suffix of the identifier.
 - The separator used between the prefix and suffix.